What does CHASE at Sussex have to offer?

 If you are successful in attracting a CHASE studentship, you will:

-You can also benefit from research and practical expertise available across all the other CHASE institutions, via existing research networks, joint or additional supervision and the biannual Encounters conferences, attended by all CHASE funded students.
+- benefit from research and practical expertise available across the CHASE institutions, via research networks, attending or running specialist training events, joint or additional supervision and the biannual Encounters conferences.

-If you wish to apply for a CHASE studentship you must first apply for a place on a PhD course at the University of Sussex: www.sussex.ac.uk/study/phd/apply.
+To apply for a CHASE studentship for autumn 2024, you must first apply for a place on a PhD course at the University of Sussex:

-Once you have secured a place you can request access to the online CHASE application form from your School.
+After securing a place, you can request access to the online CHASE application form from your School.

 The deadline for the CHASE funding competition is 12:00 noon GMT 26th January 2024.

 CHASE studentships are open to UK and non-UK students and we are able to offer a small number of full scholarships to international candidates.

 For further information, attend our virtual postgraduate event see our Sussex website and the CHASE website.
 Also attend our in person PhD open evening on Monday 30th October 4pm-8pm on campus.

 CHASE is actively committed to the values of diversity and inclusivity and we particularly welcome applicants from Black and Minority Ethnic backgrounds.
 UK BAME CHASE applicants may also apply for our new Stuart Hall Foundation studentships which will allow them to develop their career and research profile with the Foundation.